-To calculate the property tax for residential real estate, you first need to recognize a few necessary numbers:
+To calculate the property tax for residential real estate, you first need to consider a few vital numbers:

-With these statistics in hand, you can calculate your property tax.
+With these numbers taken, you can now calculate your property tax.

 How to Calculate Property Tax

-Property taxes are calculated by getting the mill levy (tax assessment rate) and multiplying it by the property’s assessed value.
-As an illustration, if the assessed value of a property is $200,000 and the mill levy for your location is 4%, the annual property tax you will end up paying is about $8,000.
+Calculate property taxes by multiplying the assessed value by the tax rate set by the local taxing authority.
+For example, if a property’s estimated value is $200,000 and the mill levy for your area is 4%, the property tax you will likely pay yearly is about $8,000.

-Calculating property taxes is an essential component of owning profitable rental homes in Woodward Park.
-But if these and other tasks are challenging or time-consuming, why not hire Real Property Management Platinum to do it for you?
-Our rental management experts offer investors like you fair market analyses and other tools to help you make the most of the profitability of the properties you currently own and invest more confidently in your next income property.
+Real Property Management Platinum yields investors, such as you, market analyses and other tools that can be of advantage to you in amplifying the profitability of your properties and investing more securely in your next income property.
 Contact us today or give us a call at 559-425-8550 to find out more about what we have to offer.